0cjs/8bitdev/src/filesystem.md

   media with seeking heads.
 Random access within files on rotating media need not be optimized, but should be possible.
-- It should be optimal on devices storing around 100 KiB to 1 MiB, but should also support very small devices (e.g., for RAM or ROM disks) and larger devices up to some size reasonable for the 8-bit world.
+- It should be optimal on devices storing around 100 KiB to 1 MiB, but should also support very small devices (e.g., RAM or ROM volumes of just a few kilotbytes) and larger devices up to some size reasonable for the 8-bit world.
-- It should have as much support as reasonable for recovering from data errors; trashing a single sector ideally should corrupt no more than one file or only file metadata without corrupting contents.
 - It should support varying block sizes, in particular at least all powers of two between 128 bytes and 4096 bytes, in order to support various floppy, HDD and optical media.
+- It should have as much support as reasonable for recovering from data errors; trashing a single sector ideally should corrupt no more than one file or only file metadata without corrupting contents, though a recovery program may be necessary to recover from that situation.
 - In order to reduce complexity, a hierarchical directory structure is not supported.
 However, up to 256 volumes may be simultaneously available, and volumes may have names, so this does give a sort of